 - Religion and Urban Legends (Advanced-Low)

 - Sexuality and Gender Roles (Advanced-Mid)

-This academic year (2017-2018), three of the units (indicated with a * above) will be pilot-tested in our core/affiliate partner sites.
+This academic year (2017-2018), we hope to pilot three of the units in our core/affiliate partner sites.
 Based on feedback from instructors and students, the pilot-tested modules and final three modules will be refined.
-We anticipate releasing all of the materials from the Swahili Working Group to the public by the end of summer 2018!

-Welcome to the blog for the LCTL Partnership!
+Welcome to the news update for the LCTL Partnership!

 The first months of the project have been both invigorating and challenging.
 The project started in earnest with a Kickoff Symposium in September 2016, where constituents of the Big Ten Academic Alliance came together to talk about two Mellon projects – one facilitated by Michigan State University and another from the University of Chicago.